Java (programming language): History

 In 1997, Sun Microsystems approached the ISO/IEC JTC 1 standards body and later the Ecma International to formalize Java, but it soon withdrew from the process.
 Java remains a de facto standard, controlled through the Java Community Process.
 At one time, Sun made most of its Java implementations available without charge, despite their proprietary software status.
 Sun generated revenue from Java through the selling of licenses for specialized products such as the Java Enterprise System.

 On November 13, 2006, Sun released much of its Java virtual machine (JVM) as free and open-source software (FOSS), under the terms of the GPL-2.0-only license.
 On May 8, 2007, Sun finished the process, making all of its JVM's core code available under free software/open-source distribution terms, aside from a small portion of code to which Sun did not hold the copyright.

 Sun's vice-president Rich Green said that Sun's ideal role with regard to Java was as an evangelist.
 Following Oracle Corporation's acquisition of Sun Microsystems in 2009–10, Oracle has described itself as the steward of Java technology with a relentless commitment to fostering a community of participation and transparency.
 This did not prevent Oracle from filing a lawsuit against Google shortly after that for using Java inside the Android SDK (see the Android section).

 On April 2, 2010, James Gosling resigned from Oracle.

 In January 2016, Oracle announced that Java run-time environments based on JDK 9 will discontinue the browser plugin.

-Java software runs on everything from laptops to data centers, game consoles to scientific supercomputers.
+Java software runs on most devices from laptops to data centers, game consoles to scientific supercomputers.